Heart Valve Disorders

 The University of Kansas Health System provides advanced treatment for heart valve disorders.
 As the Kansas City region's premier academic medical center, our team uses evidence-based measures to deliver excellent outcomes.

-Find out for yourself why our heart care services have been consistently ranked among the nation's best since 2007 by U.S. News & World Report.
+Find out for yourself why U.S. News & World Report consistently recognizes our heart care services among the nation's best programs.

 About heart valve disorders